Top 50 Must-Know System Design Interview Questions

 Q2.
 Why is horizontal scaling often preferred over vertical scaling?

 Q4.
-Why are design patterns like Singleton and Factory important in system design?
+Why are design patterns like Singleton and Factory important?

 Q5.
-How can you ensure a system remains available even if parts of it fail?
+How can you ensure a system remains available even if parts fail?

 Attend our free webinar to amp up your career and get the salary you deserve.